Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 The application structure and mobile-first layout was tested on Google Chrome, Firefox and Safari.
 The application was tested on the following smartphone devices: iPhone11, Google Pixel 3, Galaxy S7

+#### Functional testing:

+- That all of the links are open wihout any problems

+- That application is mobile responsive

+- That user can get logged in

+- That quiz can not be run before user is logged in

+- That user needs to create account

+- That user name and e-mail must be unique

+- That user name and password length must be between 10 and 150 characters

+- That e mail must be in valid form

+-

 #### Testing examples:

 Google Chrome: